wp-plugins/social-media-metrics/README.txt

 please let me know.

 == Screenshots ==
-1. This is the plugin with the title set to "Social Metrics".
+1. This is the plugin with the widget title set to "Social Metrics".

 == Changelog ==
+= 1.9 =
+* Added caching for Peerindex, too.
+Cache set to 12 hours
+* updated screenshot

+= 1.8 =
+* cache klout scores so I don't go over the 10,000 per day limit on the api key.
+Cache set to 12 hours.

 = 1.7 =
 * change link to Klout to look like Peerindex link
 * add error checking for Klout and fail gracefully